 The data set format used in PKanalix is the same as for the entire MonolixSuite, to allow smooth transitions between applications.
-The dosing information and the concentration measurements are recorded in a single data set.
-The dose information must be indicated for each individual, even if it is identical for all.
+In this format:

 - Plasma concentration data